About Me

 I am a Postdoctoral Researcher at Dartmouth College, working with Professor David Kotz on the SPLICE project.

 My main research interests relate to security and privacy issues in ubiquitous computing systems.
-I studied contextual access control systems in smart homes in terms of both users’ mental models (USENIX Security 2018) and sensing techniques (EuroS&P 2021).
+I studied contextual access control systems in smart homes in terms of both users’ mental models (USENIX Security 2018, PETS 2024) and sensing techniques (EuroS&P 2021).
 My recent project is around network traffic analysis for smart home devices.
 Outside smart homes, I am also generally interested in any IoT systems (or CPS).
 It is exciting to think about all the technologies that might have a physical impact in one’s daily life and how we can make them more secure.

 Education